 A majority of the canine pheochromocytomas are malignant mostly affecting the adjacent vasculature (arrangement and distribution of blood vessels).
 However, metastasis is less common accounting for a mere 20-30%.
-The most common metastatic sites include liver, spleen and lungs while the less common sites include regional lymph nodes, kidneys, bone, pancreas, peritoneum, brain, spinal cord, and heart.
+The most common metastatic sites include the liver, spleen, and lungs while the less common sites include regional lymph nodes, kidneys, bone, pancreas, peritoneum, brain, spinal cord, and heart.

 Other symptoms like abdominal distension, abdominal pain, ascites (accumulation of fluid in the peritoneal cavity), peripheral limb edema (swelling of tissues in the lower limbs due to accumulation of fluid), acute intraabdominal or retroperitoneal hemorrhage (hemorrhage into the retroperitoneal space into from the kidney) have also been noted.

-Abdominal ultrasounds are useful in detecting adrenal mass because in some cases pheochromocytoma is confirmed only after the detection of an adrenal mass.
+- Abdominal ultrasound scans: Abdominal ultrasounds are useful in detecting adrenal mass because in some cases pheochromocytoma is confirmed only after the detection of an adrenal mass.

-Ultrasonography helps in identifying intravascular invasion.
+- Ultrasonography: Ultrasonography helps in identifying intravascular invasion.

-If the dog is tachycardic, beta blockers (class of medicines used to treat arrhythmias in dogs) like propranolol or atenolol may be given.
+If the dog is tachycardic, beta-blockers (a class of medicines used to treat arrhythmias in dogs) like propranolol or atenolol may be given.
 If the tumor is found too extensive doctors resort to debulking, including removal of tumor thrombi from the vena cava.
 This helps in controlling the clinical signs by reducing catecholamine levels.

 Thank you for utilizing our Canine Cancer Library.
-Please help us keep this ever evolving resource as current and informative as possible with a donation.
+Please help us keep this ever-evolving resource as current and informative as possible with a donation.

 Withrow and MacEwen’s Small Animal Clinical Oncology – Stephen J. Withrow, DVM, DACVIM (Oncology), Director, Animal Cancer Center Stuart Chair In Oncology, University Distinguished Professor, Colorado State University Fort Collins, Colorado; David M. Vail, DVM, DACVIM (Oncology), Professor of Oncology, Director of Clinical Research, School of Veterinary Medicine University of Wisconsin-Madison Madison, Wisconsin